Camera insurance: your complete guide

 • Employers’ liability – if you hire an assistant, you’ll need this by law.
 It covers employee compensation if they fall ill or are injured while on a job for you.

-How much does camera insurance cost?
+How much is camera insurance?

 Frequently asked questions